Why should I trade futures?

 - Futures on the US Dollar price of Bitcoin Cash

-Futures come with a weekly, monthly, and quarterly maturity schedule:
+Futures come with a perpetual, monthly, quarterly, and semiannual* maturity schedule:

 What does inverse mean?